 - Multi-media engaged learning.
 Real-life coding scenarios supplemented with carefully selected video clips to illustrate the full range of surgical techniques used for outpatient procedures

-CPT: Introduction to Procedural Coding
+CPT: Procedural Coding

 Lesson 1: Introduction to CPT Coding